 16 garden shed design ideas for you to choose from

 Garden sheds are very common and that’s because of their multiple functionalities.
 They can be used for storage for all the items you no longer have room for in your house but mostly for garden supplies and tools.
 Also, they commonly used for hobbies.
 They’re like a mini-home for all your collection items and memorabilia, like a sanctuary for personal items.
 Moreover, garden sheds also make great workshop spaces.
 And since their functionality varies from person to person and from type to type, so does their design.
-We have selected a few garden shed designs that we found to be both beautiful and practical so here they are.

 We’re going to start with a very simple garden shed.
 It’s actually a potting shed and it’s made of wood, like most sheds are.
 It has a very simple design and structure and it even includes a covered exterior area so that you can work outside and have all the tools nearby even when the weather is not that friendly.